savonet/book/language.md

 s = add([sine(440.), sine(523.25), sine(659.26)])
 ```

-which is the actual stream generator.
+which is the actual stream generator: running the script has generated the three
+`sine` stream generators!

 ### Standard library